EliTotah/AP2-SpeakEasyWeb/README.md

 # Registration Screen

-!---- important:
+**important:**

-According to the instructions of the exercise, during the registration you can upload as a profile picture only pictures of small size.
-Uploading images that are too large will result in the registration failure (failed to fetch).
+**According to the instructions of the exercise, during the registration you can upload as a profile picture only pictures of small size.
+Uploading images that are too large will result in the registration failure (failed to fetch).**

 The registration screen allows users to create a new account by entering their username, password, display name, and picture.
 A password verification field is also included to ensure that the user enters their password correctly.
 The registration screen has a similar design to the login screen, with a form for entering user details.